sbrl/skyliner/README.md

  - `text` (string): A textual string that describes the item.
  - `children`: (Array\<Object\>?): Optional.
 If specified, this is an array of child items.

+Additionally, the following property is added by `Skyliner.outline()`:

+ - `depth_tree` (Number): The depth in the tree at which the item is located (as opposed to the depth in the source syntax that was outlined).

 The following list of types can currently be returned:

 Type        | Meaning